KranthiTalluri/grpc-task/README.md

 # GRPC Client - Server

-- This work is part of `Company-Interview` Task.
+- This work is part of `Interview` Task.

 ## Getting started